Computer-Programming-B/HappyGarden/README.md

     Run your program.
 If any flower stays wilted for 10 seconds, you should see a game over message.
 ### F. Adding fangflowers

-13. Under the comments `#list variables` add three variables:
+13. Under the comments `#list variables` add the three fangflower list variables:
     ```python
     #list variables
     flower_list = []